kongjiadongyuan/RIC/README.md

 # Remote IDA Call

+IDA Pro officially supports headless calls in Python, and this repository is no longer updated.

+Please visit `https://docs.hex-rays.com/user-guide/idalib` to use the most advanced methods.

 This is a python package that allows you to call IDA functions from a remote process.

 ## Installation